rian39/notes/kelty_fog_freedom_2014.md

-We now occupy a world in which our very ability to become free depends on our ability to design it into our technologies -- and yet we don't have a theory, positive or normative, that would guide us in this endeavour 218 {#platform-society} {#thought}
+We now occupy a world in which our very ability to become free depends on our ability to design it into our technologies -- and yet we don't have a theory, positive or normative, that would guide us in this endeavour 218 {#platform-society} {#thought} {#platform-positive}{#platform-design}